jamesddelaney/EmlToMarkdown/README.md

 # Run regression tests comparing against approved outputs
 ./eml_to_obsidian_test.sh
+# Processes all .eml files in Examples/, outputs to OutputTesting and compares outputs to OutputApproved/ baselines.
+# Fails the test if any outputs differ from the approved versions.

 # Interactive mode - approve/reject new outputs
 ./eml_to_obsidian_test.sh --interactive
+# Prompts you to accept or reject each new or changed output file.
+# Shows a preview of the first 10 lines before asking for your decision.

 # Auto-approve all changes (use with caution)
 ./eml_to_obsidian_test.sh --auto-approve
+# Automatically accepts all new outputs and overwrites approved baselines.
+# Useful for bulk updates but bypasses manual review of changes.

 # Show differences when outputs don't match
 ./eml_to_obsidian_test.sh --show-diff
+# Displays unified diff output when test results differ from approved versions.
+# Helps identify exactly what changed between the current and expected outputs.

+# Clean test directory before running tests
+./eml_to_obsidian_test.sh --clean
+# Removes all files from OutputTesting/ directory and starts fresh.
+# Useful when you want to ensure no artifacts from previous test runs.
 ```

 #### Test Categories